SaedSilva/GeneWhale/README.md

 docker info
 ```

 If Docker is running, you will see information about Docker's configuration.
 If Docker is not running, you will see an error message indicating that the Docker daemon is not running.
 If you don't have Docker installed, you can follow the installation instructions on the official Docker
 website: https://docs.docker.com/get-docker/

+The tool works as a wrapper to simplify the use of pan-genome tools.
+It is available for Windows and Linux.
+A macOS version is not planned at this time.

 ---